djalbat/yapp/README.md

 *If you are interested in contributing to Yapp, in particular contributing to its grammars, see the contribution section below.*

 Yapp is a fully fledged pretty printer that can also double as an editor.
-It has advanced functionality to not only tokenise and parse content, but also to post-process it.
-This results in a degree of refinement that rivals commercial editors.
-Here are three short examples.
-Some JavaScript...
+It has a powerful lexer and parser under the hood as well as the ability to further process parsed content to refine its appearance still further.
+In this respect it rivals commercial editors.
+Here are three short examples of some JavaScript, XML and JSON, respectively:

 ![JavaScript](https://github.com/djalbat/yapp/blob/master/assets/javascript.png)

-..., some XML...

 ![XML](https://github.com/djalbat/yapp/blob/master/assets/xml.png)

-..., and some JSON:

 ![JSON](https://github.com/djalbat/yapp/blob/master/assets/json.png)

 Yapp is fully configurable.
-You can supply it with plugins for any language you choose, or in order to override the built-in plugins.
-You can also style it with your own styles, to support your plugins or to override existing styles.
-It is ideally suited to [Juxtapose](https://github.com/djalbat/juxtapose) and [Easy with Style](https://github.com/djalbat/easy-with-style), however it can be used standalone, with no dependencies on any front-end frameworks.
+You can style it as a whole or target a specific syntax.
+As well as specifying languages, you can supply it with plugins for any language of your choice.

+It is ideally suited to [Juxtapose](https://github.com/djalbat/juxtapose) and [Easy with Style](https://github.com/djalbat/easy-with-style), however it can be used standalone with no dependencies on any front-end frameworks.

 ## Installation